 In the case of the Sun at the zenith, it was of great importance that gathered a large number of scholars in the subway enclosure, around May and July, to verify the count of the days.
 Thus, the observatory of Xochicalco is a transcendent signifier that shows us the power of Mesoamerican thought, in formulating an idea of how to solve the observation of solar events that were repeated ad infinitum.

-The house of the flourishing knowledge preserves within its architectural spaces, the clear and indisputable use of astronomical knowledge for the layout of the city or for the orientation of the axes of the main buildings, but in a special way highlights three significant spaces that reflect one of the exceptional universal values of this place that today is part of the World Heritage List, the Temple of the Feathered Serpents, the Plaza of the Stela of the Two Glyphs and the Pre-Hispanic Observatory.
+The house of the flourishing knowledge preserves within its architectural spaces, the clear and indisputable use of astronomical knowledge for the layout of the city or the orientation of the axes of the main buildings, but especially highlights three significant spaces that reflect one of the exceptional universal values of this place that today is part of the World Heritage List, the Temple of the Feathered Serpents, the Plaza of the Stela of the Two Glyphs and the Pre-Hispanic Observatory.

 The Pre-Hispanic Observatory of Xochicalco is a cave that was formed naturally by a chemical and physical process that has to do with the composition of the rock that forms the Cerro Xochicalco, a cave that was used to extract raw material for the construction of the city and finally was conditioned to perform accurate specialized astronomical observations.